 Alizarin Crimson Permanent (cool for a red – can’t do without it for my darkest dark shadows when mixed with Ultramarine Blue – make sure you get ‘Permanent’ – otherwise it will fade over time and is more likely to crack)

-Cadmium Red Light (warm, but cooler than cad red med)
+Cadmium Red Light (warm, but cooler or more toward yellow than cad red med)

 Cadmium Red Medium (warm)

 Venetian Red (optional)

 Yellow Ochre (optional)